firmwaremodules/iotfirmware/mcthings/eddystone/README.md

 #### Test and configure the Eddystone application

 If you've got this far, congratulations!
-Now you get the play with your Eddystone beacon.
+Now you get to play with your Eddystone-compatible beacon.

 Two Android apps are useful in testing, validating and configuring the beacons sensor: *nRF Connect*, and *nRF Beacon for Eddystone*.
 Both apps are available for free from the Play store and should be installed on your mobile device.